77°

 Follow our weather team on social media

-13 Donaldsonville residents suing water company for damages caused by pile driving
+13 Donaldsonville residents suing water agency for damages caused by pile driving

 Source: WBRZ

-DONALDSONVILLE - Thirteen Donaldsonville residents filed suit against a water company and three other corporations in charge of a pile-driving project that they say caused extensive damage to properties nearby.
+DONALDSONVILLE - Thirteen Donaldsonville residents filed suit against a water agency and three other corporations in charge of a pile-driving project that they say caused extensive damage to properties nearby.

 2 On Your Side first talked to residents of Donaldsonville's Historic District in Dec.
 2023.
 Homeowners said loud pile driving was disrupting their quality of life and destroying their homes.